b-faye/prior-knowledge-norm/tensorflow-context-based-norm/README.md

 ```

-This README provides an overview of the Cluster-Based Normalization package along with examples demonstrating the usage of different normalization layers.
+This README provides an overview of the Context-Based Normalization package along with examples demonstrating the usage of different normalization layers.
 You can modify and extend these examples according to your specific requirements.